sylhare/sylhare.github.io/_posts/2023/2023-03-17-Type-inference.md

 }
 ```

-In this case _elmo_ will be considered as a `Toy` and if the interface change, then the object needs to change as well.
+In this case _elmo_ will be considered as a `Toy` and if the interface changes, then the object needs to change as well.
 Otherwise, you will get a typescript error such as:

 - **TS2741**: _Property '...' is missing in type '{ ... }' but required in type 'Toy'_